A mutation-selection model for general genotypes with recombination: Mutation and selection in discrete-time

 If, after speeding up time in the $n^{\mathrm{th}}$ model, the resulting sequence of trajectories has a continuously differentiable limit $P_{t}$, this limit should satisfy the equation

-for test functions $F : \G \rightarrow \bR_+$ of the form $F(g) = e^{-g[f]}$ for some Borel function $f: \M \rightarrow \bR_+$.
-For this special choice of test function, this is precisely the dynamical equation defining the recombination-free process that we introduced in \cite{SEW05} and derived heuristically in equation \eqref{E:mutation_and_selection}.
-In fact, these test functions are enough to consider, since they determine probability distributions on $\G$.
-Formally, a proof that the discrete-time process converges to this continuous-time process would require that we prove the existence of the continuously differentiable limit, a fact that we assumed above.
+for test functions $F : \G \rightarrow \bR_+$ of the form $F(g) = \exp\{-g[f]\}$ for some Borel function $f: \M \rightarrow \bR_+$.
+For this special choice of test function, this is precisely the equation defining dynamical system without recombination that we introduced in \cite{SEW05} and derived heuristically in \eqref{E:mutation_and_selection}.
+In fact, these test functions are enough to consider, since they determine probability measures on $\G$.
+Formally, a proof that the discrete-time dynamical system converges to this continuous-time one in the absence of recombination would require that we prove the existence of the continuously differentiable limit, a fact that we assumed above.
+We forgo such a proof, since we wish to incorporate recombination.